Marion Dayre

 Marion Dayre (born Heather Williams), also known as Heather Marion, is an American television writer and producer.
-She is best known for her contributions to AMC's Better Call Saul (2015–2022) and as the creator and showrunner of the 2024 Disney+/Marvel miniseries Echo.
-For her work on Better Call Saul, she has been nominated for six Writers Guild of America Awards and awarded a Peabody Award.
+She is best known for writing AMC's Better Call Saul (2015–2022), as the creator and showrunner of the 2024 Disney+/Marvel miniseries Echo and as the co-creator and co-showrunner of Amazon's upcoming Wytches.
+She has been nominated for four Emmy Awards, six Writers Guild of America Awards and awarded a Peabody Award.

 Early life

 Dayre grew up in rural Superior, Nebraska.
-In an interview with Optimum Magazine, Istanbul Technical University's student magazine, Dayre shared, "I grew up in a funeral home in a 2,000-person town.
+In an interview with Forbes, Dayre shared, "I grew up in a funeral home in a 2,000-person town.
 My Dad, Uncle, and Grandpa are all funeral directors.
 In a small family business that means they do every job: from mowing to painting to sprinklers to driving the monument truck in the cemetery to handling floral arrangements to staffing funerals to the realer, more emotional stuff – moving with thousands of families through transformative experiences like grief and death and celebration of life.

 As early as grade school I started writing stories about birth and death and religion and spirituality and anatomy and miracles.
 I didn’t have words for it, but writing was one of my purest connections with higher power.
 Doing it for a living was the farthest thing from my mind."

 As a teenager, she enjoyed creative writing and attended screenwriting workshops at the home of Lew Hunter.
 She attended Concordia University Nebraska and originally studied biochemistry, aspiring to be a mortician and join the family business or a pediatrician.
 During an exchange with Concordia College, she studied sketch comedy in New York City.
 She graduated in 2005 with a BFA in English.
 Her first writing job was as a railroad journalist.

 Her pen name is rooted in paternal family names.